- Benefits of Playing Sport While Pregnant

 - Sports and Stages of Pregnancy

-Playing a sport is beneficial for all.
-You can even play sports during pregnancy, provided you choose a sport considering your health status.
-Participating in light sports will prove to be good during pregnancy, however, it is suggested that you seek your doctor’s approval before engaging in any sport or physical activity.
+Playing a sport is beneficial for all, but if you want to take up a sport during pregnancy, you might have second thoughts.
+If you’ve always liked playing sports and want to continue with it while pregnant, then we have good news for you.
+You can play sports during pregnancy, provided you choose a sport considering your health status.
+Participating in light sports can prove to beneficial for your physical and mental health during pregnancy, however, it is suggested that you seek your doctor’s approval before engaging in any sport or physical activity.

 Benefits of Playing Sport While Pregnant